 So the keylogger will log something like:

-Note how we used unwanted mouse clicks so that a mouse click is recorded before the random letters also.
-You can also experiment entering the password in the reverse order, in fact, any order.
+Note that we used unwanted mouse clicks so that a mouse click is recorded before the random letters.
+You can also experiment with entering the password in the reverse order, in fact, any order.